New Jersey Mother Angry, Humiliated Over JetBlue's Treatment After 2-Year-Old With Autism Refused To Wear Mask On Flight

 NEWARK, N.J.
 (CBSNewYork) — There was chaos on board a JetBlue flight from Cancun to Newark over a 2-year-old with special needs who wouldn’t wear his mask.

-CBS2’s Jessica Moore spoke with the boy’s mother, who says the airline’s treatment left her feeling angry and humiliated.READ MORE: Bed Bath & Beyond Closing 7 New York Stores
+CBS2’s Jessica Moore spoke with the boy’s mother, who says the airline’s treatment left her feeling angry and humiliated.READ MORE: New Canaan High School Student Teddy Balkind Dies After Colliding With Another Player During Hockey Game

 After two years working as a teacher through the pandemic, East Orange mother Jennifer Minsky, her husband and two young sons took a dream vacation to Cancun.

-Note: Editor’s note: This story was first published Jan.
-7.